MeganTran6023/Webapp_MT/README.md

 ## Project Description

-Practice integrating SQL Server + CRUD Operations with ASP.NET environment to create a database of violin students for a theoretical violin studio.
-I applied CRUD to demonstrate basic operations in a student sign in portal (add, delete, edit), which is applicable to many real-life situations.
+Practice integrating SQL Server + CRUD Operations with ASP.NET to create a database of violin students for a theoretical violin studio.
+I applied CRUD to demonstrate basic operations in a student sign in portal (add, delete, edit), which is applicable to many real-life situations (.NET Core).

 ## How To Run